albar965/littlenavmap-manual/en/APPROACHES.md

 ### Invalid Source Data

 A leg entry will drawn red if a navaid was not resolved during the scenery database loading process.
 This happens only when the source data is not valid or incomplete.
-The resulting procedure is not usable in this case.
+The resulting procedure is not usable in this case and a warning dialog will be shown if essential navaids are missing.

 ### Context Menu